mshanGithub/msbotframework/specs/testing/testing.md

 ## Unit testing

-1. As a developer, I would like to be able to use a FakeLuisRecognizer so I can programmatically set the intents understood by my bots so I don't have to invoke the LUIS service.
+1. As a developer, I would like to be able to use a FakeLuisRecognizer so I can programmatically set the intents understood by my bots without having to invoke the LUIS service.
 2. As a developer, I would like to be able use a FakeQnaMaker service so I can programmatically set the QnA responses that will be returned by my bot.
-3. As a developer, I would like to see a transcript of my test so I can analyze how the bot responded.
+3. As a developer, I would like to see a transcript of my tests so I can analyze how the bot responded.

     **Note**: test transcripts should be logged as .transcript files so they can be analyzed in Bot Emulator and executed using "transcript tests" at a later time if needed.
 4. As a developer, I would like to have a test template project so I can quickly get started with writing tests for my bot conversations.

+   The initial test project template should provide base code and stubs for:

+   - A TestBot that gets initialized with the required fake services, make middlewares, etc.
+   - The base classes required to add other services for my test bot using the same dependency injection framework as the one used by my target language.
+   - A base TestFlow that I can use to create unit test for bot dialogs.
+   - A base configuration file that I can use to configure my tests.

 5. As a developer, I would like to see a good example that shows me how to write effective tests for conversations.

-    BotBuilder Samples doesn't include any examples on how to test a bot, it would be nice to write a Test Project for one of the non trivial bots in Builder Samples 'TBD' so developers and see a test project in action for reference.
+    The BotBuilder Samples repo doesn't include any examples on how to test a bot, it would be nice to have a Test Project for one of the non trivial bots there (maybe CoreBot?) so developers can see a test project in action.
-6. As a developer, I would like to be able to assert bot responses independently if the Text or Speak properties being returned.
+6. As a developer, I would like to be able to assert bot responses independently of the Text or Speak properties being returned.

     In many cases, the bot responses are randomized or contain dynamic data, in those cases, I would like to assert that the response is of type *XYZ* independently of the actual text being returned.